solution-heap/solution-heap.github.io/docs/_posts/2025-04-26-how-to-use-app.markdown

 ---
 layout: post
-title: "Account & Profile"
+title: "How to use Solution heap"
 date: 2025-04-26 00:41:19 +0200
 categories: post update
 ---

-Find out how to adjust your profile settings.
+Get questions answered on how to use the app.

 Other stuff will be here.
 You hear?